chenyan2002/proxy-component/README.md

 ```
 $ cargo run instrument -m record <component.wasm>
 ```
-Run `composed.wasm` in the host runtime the original wasm is supposed to run.
+Run `composed.wasm` in the host runtime which the original wasm is supposed to run.
 The runtime also needs to implement the [`record` interface](https://github.com/chenyan2002/proxy-component/blob/main/assets/recorder.wit#L3).
 See this [example PR](https://github.com/fastly/Viceroy/pull/546).

 In the future, we can make the `record` interface as a component, so that we don't need to make any changes to the host runtime.